What is an AI Design Sprint?

 Day 4 [Iterate & Test Again]

-Objective: Improve fast, validate deeper, and shape the path forward.
+Objective: Improve fast, validate deeper, and produce a clear decision.

 By the end of the AI design sprint, your team walks away with: